 All of the insane violence and other forms of abuse torturously plaguing society comes from the need to compensate from that imbalance.

 Given that technology is increasingly and rather rapidly becoming more powerful and less expensive, the risk of a major technological strike by insane forces capable of severely crippling (if not destroying) our species continues to rise.
-Sadly, that includes far-reaching and continuous misinformation warfare via social media to manipulate the masses.
+Sadly, that includes far-reaching and continuous disinformation warfare via social media to manipulate the insufficiently educated masses.